FlowFuse/website/src/handbook/customer/index.md

 1. Marketing activities, like:
    1. Creating awareness
-   1. Enging with the Node-RED community
+   1. Engaging with the Node-RED community
    1. Write content on how to use Node-RED with FlowFuse
 1. Engage with prospective customers to help them adopt FlowFuse
 1. Nurture current customers to be successful with FlowFuse